well-in-that-case/ovtable/README.md

   - ovtable allows you to take full control of the steering wheel using _optional optimizations_, see the end of this readme!

 - Extendable:
-  - ovtable exposes almost every facet of implementation to the user.
-    - As of now, it's restricted to "almost" because the internal tables are hidden.
-This will change to allow low-level modification.
+  - ovtable is absurdly simple and allows you to do pretty much anything you want to your table.
 - Slowly becoming time-tested:
   - ovtable is gaining almost over 2,000 downloads every day on Luarocks without a single issue reported.